philipstubbs13/Bamazon/README.md

 MYSQL_PASSWORD='<i>mysql_password</i>'
 </pre>

 This file will be used by the dotenv npm package, which will pass the password value as an environment variable to the global process.env object in node.
-Because .env is specified in the .gitignore file, the MySQL password won't be pushed to GitHub — keeping the password information private.
+Because .env is specified in the .gitignore file, the password is kept private.

 ##  <a name="create-db-connection"></a> Create database connection
 <p>In the bamazonSupervisor.js, bamazonManager.js, and bamazonCustomer.js files, there are database connection properties defined that are used to create a connection to the MySQL database.
 Update the connection properties to reflect your database instance, as shown in the following example.</p>